NiccoloSalvini/notes_recipes/README.md

 standardized
 ```

+    ## Data Recipe
+    ##
+    ## Inputs:
+    ##
+    ##       role #variables
+    ##    outcome          1
+    ##  predictor          2
+    ##
+    ## Training data contained 932 data points and no missing data.
+    ##
+    ## Operations:
+    ##
+    ## Log transformation on price [trained]
+    ## Dummy variables from type [trained]
+    ## Centering for sqft, price, ... [trained]
+    ## Scaling for sqft, price, ... [trained]
+    ## PCA extraction with sqft, price, type_Multi_Family, type_Residential [trained]

-you can just keep add steps to it, so you added to the first recipe that
+You can just keep adding steps to it.
+Here you added to the previous
-logged the price and creates the dummy variable, you do not do to redo
+`recipe` that, as we know, logged the price and encode the dummy
-anything. it does not make sense for this varibales but it is just to
+variable.
+It actually does not make sense this tranformation for this
+variables but it is just to give a taste of what are the potentialities.
-give a test of what you can do.
-If you didnt *retain = T* then when you
+If you didn’t set the *retain = T* then when you are refitting in the
-are refitting in the standardized you are going to loose work, so make
+standardized you are going to loose work, so make sure you do not forget
-sure you do not forget it. those below are some of the steps you can
+it.
+Those below are some of the steps you can perform, this presentation
-perform, this presentation come from **2017** so the mantainers will for
+come from **2017** so the mantainers will for sure have refined it.
-sure have updated it with the latest technologies

 ![img1](img/img1.PNG)